12 Questions to Ask When Leasing Office Space

 This is far more cost-effective since the various individuals and small companies in the shared office space are sharing resources, from the receptionist at the front desk to the cleaning crew that comes at night.

 Shared offices, sometimes referred to as coworking spaces, have become increasingly in demand especially in NYC.
 In a city chock full of entrepreneurs, start-ups, remote workers, self-employed people, and ambitious small businesses, there is a big need for coworking spaces that provide an alternative to the distractions of home or a public place.
-Coworking spaces often attract companies for their shared facilities and office benefits that are not provided in traditional space.
+Coworking spaces in NYC often attract companies for their shared facilities and office benefits that are not provided in traditional space.

 There are many coworking spaces throughout New York City, with companies like WeWork, Regus, Industrious, Bond Collective, KettleSpace, and Green Desk among them.
 The average coworking space in NYC provides a desk, high-speed internet, access to conference rooms, printers and copiers, a kitchen with snacks and coffee, and often several other interesting amenities—all included in a monthly membership fee.